brdon209/Spotify-Stats-Project-Datify-/README.md

 - Responsive layouts for all screen sizes
 - Vibrant color gradients for data visualization
 - Modern card-based UI
-- Custom audio player with hidden metadata
+- Custom audio player with hidden metadata and debug messages
+- Interactive modals for detailed information

 ## Screenshots